-- 14.3.12 Overall, effects have been assessed in terms of the importance of the receptor (see Table 14.1) and the magnitude of change (see Table 14.2).
-This is described for the construction, maintenance and operational phases, prior to the implementation of mitigation.
-The approach of this assessment is then to assess and evaluate the significance of these effects on the receptors. - 14.3.13 The classification of the significance of effects (adapted from IEMA State of Environmental Impact Assessment Practice in the UK (IEMA, 2011)) can be summarised as: - Negligible imperceptible effects to the water environment for a receptor;

-- Minor a limited, very short or highly localised effect on a water receptor of high or medium importance, or a wide extent or long duration effect on a water receptor of low quality/importance.
-A minor effect would not prevent compliance with legislation, standards or policy for water resources, flood risk; drainage or water quality; - Moderate a local scale medium magnitude of change on a water resource of high quality; or a large (reversible) effect on a water resource of medium quality/importance.
-A moderate effect would not affect the long-term status of a water receptor complying with compliance with legislation, standards or policy for water resources, flood risk; drainage or water quality; or - Major a magnitude of change on a water resource of high quality/importance resulting in a deterioration of water receptor status; preventing compliance with legislation, standards or policy for water resources, flood risk; drainage or water quality.
+- 14.3.13 Overall, effects have been assessed in terms of the importance of the receptor (see) and the magnitude of change (see Table 14.2).
+This is described for the construction, operation (including maintenance) and decommissioning phases, prior to the implementation of mitigation.
+The approach of this assessment is then to assess and evaluate the significance of these effects on the receptors. - 14.3.14 The classification of the significance of effects (adapted from IEMA, 2011) can be summarised as: - Negligible imperceptible effects to the water environment for a receptor; - Minor a limited, very short or highly localised effect on a water receptor of high or medium importance, or a wide extent or long duration effect on a water receptor of low quality/ importance.
+A minor effect would not prevent compliance with legislation, standards or policy for water resources, flood risk; drainage or water quality; - Moderate a local scale medium magnitude of change on a water resource of high quality; or a large (reversible) effect on a water resource of medium quality/ importance.
+A moderate effect would not affect the long-term status of a water receptor complying with compliance with legislation, standards or policy for water resources, flood risk; drainage or water quality; or - Major a magnitude of change on a water resource of high quality/ importance resulting in a deterioration of water receptor status; preventing compliance with legislation, standards or policy for water resources, flood risk; drainage or water quality.

-Table 14.3: Classification of the Significance of the Effects (adapted from Figure 6.3 in IEMA, 2011)
+Table 14.3: Classification of the significance of the effects (adapted from Figure 6.3 in IEMA, 2011)

-RECEPTOR IMPORTANCE HIGH MEDIUM LOW NEGLIGIBLE NATURE OF EFFECT HIGH Major Major Moderate or Minor Negligible MEDIUM Major Moderate Minor Negligible LOW Moderate or Minor Minor Negligible Negligible NEGLIGIBLE Negligible Negligible Negligible Negligible
+RECEPTOR IMPORTANCE HIGH MEDIUM LOW NEGLIGIBLE ECT HIGH Major Major Moderate or Minor Negligible F EFF MEDIUM Major Moderate Minor Negligible URE O LOW Moderate or Minor Minor Negligible Negligible NAT NEGLIGIBLE Negligible Negligible Negligible Negligible

-- 14.3.14 In the IEMA 2011 guidance (see 'Figure 6.3 EIA significance evaluation matrix' on page 61 of the guidance report), a 'major' effect is equivalent to 'very substantial' substantial', a 'minor' effect is equivalent to 'slight', and a 'negligible' effect is equivalent to 'not significant'.
-The adapted classifications presented in Table 14.3 however allow comparison with the other ES chapters. - 14.3.15 Major and moderate effects are considered to be significant for the purposes of EIA.
+- 14.3.15 In the IEMA (2011) guidance (see 'Figure 6.3 EIA significance evaluation matrix' on page 61 of the guidance report), a 'major' effect is equivalent to 'very substantial/ substantial', a 'minor' effect is equivalent to 'slight', and a 'negligible' effect is equivalent to 'not significant'.
+Adapted classifications are presented in - 14.3.16 Table 14.3 to allow comparison with the other EIA topics.

+14.3.17 Major and moderate effects are considered to be significant for the purposes of EIA.
 If a major adverse or moderate adverse effect were to be identified, then mitigation measures would be developed to reduce or mitigate this effect.
+After specific mitigation measures have been set out (see Section 14.7), the residual effects are assessed using the same criteria (see

+14.3.18 Table 14.3).

-After specific mitigation measures have been set out (see Section 14.7), the residual effects are assessed using the same criteria (see Table 14.3). - 14.3.16 It should be noted that these criteria form a starting point to guide decisions on the significance of effects.
-Decisions have been based on professional judgement.
+14.3.19 It should be noted that these criteria form a starting point to guide decisions on the significance of effects.
+Decisions have been based on professional judgment.

-Sources of Information/Data to Establish Baseline
+Sources of Information/ Data to Establish Baseline

-- 14.3.17 In order to identify and characterise the surface water receptors within the Study Area considered as part of this assessment, available data on surface water quality and quantity within the vicinity of the Site have been obtained. - 14.3.18 A number of sources of information and websites have been consulted, as summarised in Table below.
+- 14.3.20 In order to identify and characterise the surface water receptors within the Study Area considered as part of this assessment, available data on surface water quality and quantity within the vicinity of the Site have been obtained. - 14.3.21 A number of sources of information and websites have been consulted, as summarised in